dminear/ayso55.org/extra/index.md

 For additional information about the EXTRA program please see the link: http://www.ayso.org/For_Families/AYSO_Soccer_Programs/EXTRA.htm#.UzIlQqhdVyU

-For any additional questions please contact the Region 55 Coach Administrators Paul Kirby and Jason Kakimoto at coach@ayso55.org & asstcoach@ayso55.org.
+For any additional questions please contact the Region 55 Coach Administrators Paul Kirby and Jason Kakimoto at coach@ayso55.org and asstcoach@ayso55.org.